mikesingh/doberman/README.md

 * run `gulp`.
 You can also just run `gulp build`
 * run `http-server .` from the root directory in a separate tab
 * navigate to `localhost:8080` in the browser

+Additional notes/ future improvements
+* separate index.less into more manageable files, rather than one large files
+* use es6 to clarify ui code